 Pollination is essential to the survival of many garden plants in our ecosystem.
 Planting flowers that attract pollinators, such as bees and butterflies, enhances a region’s overall ecosystem.
 As we may recall from middle school science class, pollination is the process of transferring pollen from the male stigma to the female stigma to fertilize the plant.
 Without pollinating insects and animals, we would not have many fruits and vegetables such as apples, pears, strawberries, okra, carrots, or even coffee.

-Needless to say, these pollinators play a huge role in food production – we depend on them!
+Needless to say, these local pollinators play a huge role in food production – we depend on them!
 By planting a pollinator garden, we not only benefit from an array of beautiful blooms for our enjoyment, we also help feed the ever-important bees and butterflies.

 Honeybees are the most important pollinators of food crops in the world.
 It has been estimated that one-third of the food that humans consume every day depends on honey bees and their pollinating abilities.

 Bees pollinate avocados, asparagus, broccoli, soybeans, celery, sunflowers, cucumbers, cherries, along with other fruits and vegetables.
 They also play an important role in cotton and flax crop production.

 Bumblebees also contribute to the world’s pollination needs.
 They pollinate many soft fruits such as strawberries and tomatoes with their vigorous vibrating.

 Pollinators such as honeybees and wild bees greatly benefit from flowers that offer them a variety of nectar and pollen.
 Different types of flowering plants produce pollen and nectar with different vitamins and minerals, so planting a wide range of flowers is the best way to help our pollinating friends.

 When plotting out a pollinator patch in the garden, consider these factors:

 While some bees, such as honeybees, pollinate almost any type of flower, other types of bees naturally gravitate toward flowers native to their region.

 One of the reasons Mother Nature gifted blooms with an array of gorgeous hues was to attract the necessary pollinators.
 Bees are especially attracted to the colors yellow, white, blue, and purple.